 It is difficult to estimate whether technology has had a generally good or bad influence on our lives; there are both good and bad sides to it, and there are a lot of people that will support both of them.
 On the one hand, we have never been more physically inactive than we are now, but on the other, we have access to the technology, knowledge, and resources that are unparalleled to any period in human history, and we do not even have to leave our homes to obtain it.
-One great innovation that came to be with the rise of technology is social networks and social media, which have, naturally, shaped our view of the world and how we connect with other people.
+Not to mention the endless forms of entertainment that are available to us today – TV shows, YouTube, online casinos that offer promotions such as Virgin Games Promo Code, etc. One great innovation that came to be with the rise of technology is social networks and social media, which have, naturally, shaped our view of the world and how we connect with other people.
 But what has social media done when it comes to the way that social movements are organized?
 How has social media revolutionized social movements?

 There has been no great improvement in society without social movements of one sort or the other.